Shelly Kelly invites you to consider how your family can gift their actions to Jesus.

 There are several gifts under our tree this year that aren’t wrapped.
 The kids can’t pick them up and shake them, hoping to guess what’s inside.
 They didn’t cost us anything to purchase.
-But in giving these gifts, we not only gift the recipient, but ourselves and others as well.
+But in giving these gifts we not only gift the recipient, but also ourselves and others.

 These are gifts for Christ Jesus.

-- Send a Christmas card to family member(s) or friend(s) who you haven’t contacted recently.
+- Send a Christmas card to family member(s) or friend(s) who you can’t be with this year.

 - Smile and say “I love you” to each family member when they least expect it.